carolxu2006/Ignition-Hacks-Real/README.md

 - **User Authentication** — Sign up, log in, and manage your account.
 - **Preference Form** — Select up to 3 favorite genres.
 - **Top Books** — Enter your top 3 favorite books.
-- **Responsive Design** — Works on desktop and mobile.
-- **Navigation Bar** — Quick access to preferences, books, and logout.
+- **Navigation Bar** — Quick access to login, register, preferences, books, and logout.
-- **Clean UI** — Modern design with pill-shaped genre tags and styled buttons.
+- **Clean and Minimalistic UI** — Modern design with pill-shaped genre tags and styled buttons.

 ---